 - Bicep curls are part of the plan.
 FULL STOP.

 - Your cardio is intended to be at a conversational pace.

 - The pump: that swollen effect that let’s you know you’re pumping iron the way it’s intended—nuff said.

-- The looks you’ll get when you do things like sissy (or sizzy, or sassy, or saucy, as we call them) squats; you’ve gotta see them to believe ’em!
+- The looks you’ll get when you do things like limbo squats; you’ve gotta see them to believe ’em!

 - BONUS!
-Sissy squats: the craziest quad burn I’ve ever experienced.
+Limbo squats: the fiercest quad burn I’ve ever experienced.